packetcord/cord-flow/README.md

 # CORD-FLOW
-High-performance packet flow programming in pure C.
+The high-performance packet flow programming library of the PacketCord.io framework.